 British Council LearnEnglish Sounds Right

-Pronunroid – a game to practice English phonetics
+Pronunroid – a game to practise English phonetics

 Say It: English Pronunciation – ‘Hear the Oxford model, see the soundwave, then record and compare your pronunciation’